JShibby/PPI/README.md

 3. model.py
    * present.py

-The final modeling was done in Azure Machine Learning Studio, so that bit does not appear in these scripts.
+The final modeling was done in Azure Machine Learning Studio, so that work does not appear here.